civicteam/civic-link/README.md

 # Civic Link

 This package orchestrates a user picking two different wallets on a single dApp, for example to link them together in some way.
-This works by setting up communication between the dApp and a child pop-up browser tab, which has a separate wallet signing context.
+This works by setting up the communication between the dApp and a child pop-up browser tab, which has a separate wallet signing context.
-The second wallet's information is then passed back to the parent dApp through an API based on window.postMessage.
+The second wallet's information is then passed back to the parent dApp through an API based on _window.postMessage_.

 ## Usage